FOLLOW US

 Trees and gardens along a walkway at the Toronto Music Garden Jon Bilous / Shutterstock

-Add the Toronto Music Garden to your itinerary if you love classical music and the outdoors.
-The garden, designed in collaboration with famed cellist Yo-Yo Ma, fronts the city's inner harbor.
-It was inspired by Bach's Suite No. 1 for Unaccompanied Cello, with each of the six movements coinciding with and replicating a section of the garden.
-The park is one of the most inspired outdoor spaces in the city.
+Add the Toronto Music Garden to your itinerary if you love music and the outdoors.
+The garden, inspired by Yo-Yo Ma, is on the harborfront.
+Its design is an homage to Bach's Suite No. 1 in G Major for unaccompanied cello and is one of the most inspired outdoor spaces in the city.

 Advertisement